pluto-lang/pluto/examples/fastapi/README.md

+---
+title: Deploying FastAPI application with Pluto
+description: This is an example application that shows how to adapt a FastAPI application with Pluto.
+tags: ["AWS", "Python", "FastAPI"]
+---

 # FastAPI with Pluto Example

 This is an example application that shows how to adapt a FastAPI application with Pluto.